jojoelfe/deco_lace_template_matching_manuscript/manuscript_filtered.md

 As mentioned in the results, we found a consistent shading artifact pattern in our montages, that we believe is the result of non-linear behavior of the K3 camera.
 Indeed, when we average images with a condensed beam taken over vacuum we found in both focus conditions a consistent background pattern with a brighter region on the periphery of the illuminated area (Fig [@fig:gain]).
 This might be caused by dynamic adjustment of the internal camera counting threshold which expects columns of the sensor to be evenly illuminated as is the case for SPA applications.
 Since the signal of this pattern has mainly low-resolution components it is unlikely to affect 2DTM.
 However, it highlights that the non-linear behavior of the camera has to be taken into account when imaging samples with strongly varying density and unusual illumination schemes.

-Unexpectedly, we observed granules containing a vesicle of putative cytosolic origin.
+We observed granules containing a vesicle of putative cytosolic origin.
 We speculate that upon degranulation, the process in which granules fuse with the plasma membrane, these vesicles would be released into the extracelullar space.
 The main types of extracellular vesicles of this size are exosomes, up to 100 nm large vesicles derived from fusion of multivesicular bodies with the plasma membrane, and microvesicles, which are derived from direct budding of the plasma membrane [@doi:10.1038/nrm.2017.125].
 We suggest that granulocytes could release a third type of extracellular vesicle, granule-derived vesicles (GDV), into the extracellular space.
 2DTM showed that a subset of GDVs can contain ribosomes (Fig. [@fig:matching_euc]F, Fig. [@fig:matching_fff]D,E).
 This could indicate that these vesicles are transporting translation-capable mRNAs, as has been described for exosomes [@doi:10.1038/ncb1596].
 Further studies will be necessary to confirm the existence of GDVs in granulocytes isolated from mammals and to understand their functional significance.

 ## Materials and Methods

 ### Grid preparation

-ER-HoxA9 cells were maintained in RPMI medium supplemented with 10% FBS, penicillin/streptomycin, SCF, and estrogen [@doi:10.1016/j.cell.2016.08.057] at 37 °C and 5% CO2.
+ER-HoxB8 cells were maintained in RPMI medium supplemented with 10% FBS, penicillin/streptomycin, SCF, and estrogen [@doi:10.1016/j.cell.2016.08.057] at 37 °C and 5% CO2.
 120 h prior to grid preparation, cells were washed twice in PBS and cultured in the same medium except without estrogen.
 Differentiation was